University of California Student Association

-The University of California Student Association (UCSA) is an active 501(c)(3) unincorporated association, purposed as a student association of all University of California (UC) students.
+The University of California Student Association (UCSA) is an active 501(c)(3) federation of University of California (UC) undergraduate students' associations, purposed as a student association of all UC students.
 Its charter states that it "shall exist to: serve the interests of the current and future students of the University of California and promotes [sic] cooperation between various student governments of the University and student organizations concerned with higher education."
-The Association is not a public agency, but its leadership is composed of representatives of UC student governments, which are "official units of the University" system (with one exception).
+The Association is not a public agency, but its leadership is composed of representatives of UC student governments, which are "official units of the University" system (with the exception of the UC Berkeley Associated Students).
 UCSA participates in various aspects of the UC system's governance, notably including the selection of the student representative on the UC Board of Regents.

 UCSA representatives have opposed education funding cuts and increases in student fees and supported affirmative action in enrollment policies.
 The association mobilizes students via voter registration campaigns; it recorded 26,000 new voter registrations in 2006, and added 12,300 new registrations in 2008 for the California Democratic and Republican primaries.
 In April 2016, UCSA called for the removal of then-chancellor of UC Davis, Linda Katehi.
 In January and October 2017, UCSA called for the removal of Norman Pattiz, a UC Regent, due to sexual harassment allegations that Pattiz has admitted to.